jbms/sphinx-immaterial/docs/inline_icons.rst

 .. confval:: sphinx_immaterial_icon_path

-    This `list` of paths will contain custom SVG icons that can be used in the documentation via :rst:role:`si-icon` or :confval:`sphinx_immaterial_custom_admonitions`.
-These paths must be relative to the documentation project's conf.py file.
+    This `list` of paths will contain custom SVG icons that can be used in the documentation via :rst:role:`si-icon` or
+    :confval:`sphinx_immaterial_custom_admonitions` or :themeconf:`status`.
+    These paths must be relative to the documentation project's :file:`conf.py` file.
 The icons stored here will be (if used) rendered as CSS variables in the documentation's HTML output.
 This is designed to allow for less duplicated code in generated output.

     The icons in these paths will not be copied to the HTML output (like they would be for `html_static_path`).